trevorw22/Gamer-List/README.md

 This application can be run as an iPhone/Android application or as a regular web application.

 Currently, this project is not working properly due to IGDB updating their API since the time of development.
+Also, some of the dependencies are outdated and have security vulnerabilities, but a simple update will fix that.